hmattinson/Dissertation_Excello/Dissertation/Section Drafts/Implementation.md

 ###### Speed

 An optional third argument can be provided to defined the speed at which the turtle moves through the grid.
 If the argument is not provided, the turtle moves at 160 cells per minute through the grid.
 The speed argument defines the speed relative to 160 cells per minute.
 Therefore if the argument "2" was provided, this would move through the grid at 320 cells per minute.
 This relative system was used so it would be easier to tell the speed relation between two turtles.
+This would be particularly beneficial for phase music.
 Arbitrary maths can be provided for this argument and it will be evaluated.
-This can be used to define a turtle who's speed is an irrational multiple of another's.
+This can be used to define a turtle  speed is an irrational multiple of another's.

 ###### Number of Loops